 8. Ingenuity ConvertMe Swing-2-Seat Portable Swing

 Not only is the Ingenuity ConvertMe Swing-2-Seat Portable Swing incredibly affordable, but it doubles as a swing and a stationary vibrating seat.
 It’s great for small space, and its foldable design makes for simple storage and transport.
 Parents can switch between gentle swaying motions and soothing vibrations.
 This battery-operated swing has five swing speeds and plays eight songs and three nature sounds.
-It comes in five styles on Amazon that range in price from $70 to $90.
+It comes in several styles on Amazon that range in price from $70 to $90.

 One Amazon reviewer wrote, "I love this swing and have given several away as gifts to expecting mother friends.
 All of its settings make it a great accessory for infants and toddlers.
 The quality of this product is great as well for such a good price."